-On the vertical (y) axis of the graph is the micron of the fibre counts.
+On the horizontal (y) axis of the graph is the micron of the fibre counts.

-On the horizontal (x) axis are a series of numbers which represent the frequency
+On the vertical (x) axis are a series of numbers which represent the frequency of

 SL: Staple length expressed in millimetres.
 Staple is another term for fibre bundle